material-motion/material-motion/concepts/patterns.md

 In this example, `CustomBehavior` is the Description.
 The `animate` function will be executed at a later point in the program's execution by a separate system.

-The **Description/target relationship is many-to-many**.
-This means that many Descriptions can be attached to a single target.
+Many Descriptions can be attached to a single target.
 A single Description can also be attached to many targets.

 Consider this pseudo-code: